How to Use Ginger in 40+ Ways (Chop, Prepare, and Use Ginger)

 Before chopping/preparing the root, you may want to peel it.
 It’s not always necessary to peel ginger.
 Especially if you’re using younger ginger with papery skin, or it will be finely chopped into a larger meal.
 Make sure to clean the root in water with a vegetable brush.
 Then pat dry.

-If you want to peel your ginger, put away that vegetable peeler, instead turn to this peeling hack using a spoon!
-You won’t regret it.
-You can use a small paring knife to remove any bits that are remaining.
+If you want to peel your ginger, put away that vegetable peeler and try this peeling hack using a spoon.
+You won’t regret it!
+For any remaining bits, you can use a small paring knife.
+Check out this guide on how to peel, cut, grate, and mince ginger for more tips.

 There are four main ways to chop/prepare ginger